Skip links

 Standard EN16931 establishes the semantic data model that includes only the information necessary to ensure legal (including tax) compliance and allow the interoperability of cross-border, cross-sectoral and national trade.
 This model can be used by public and private sector organizations for the invoicing of public contracts (“Business-to-Government”, B2G) as well as for business-to-business transactions (“Business-to-Business, B2B).

-An invoice is considered to comply with EN16931 if it complies with all the rules defined by the basic invoice model (semantic data model of the essential elements of an electronic invoice), including those specified in a compliant CIUS.
+An invoice is considered to comply with EN16931 if it complies with all the rules defined by the CORE or basic invoice model (semantic data model of the essential elements of an electronic invoice), including those specified in a compliant CIUS.

 A CIUS (use specification of the basic invoice) is a specification that guides sellers on the use of the elements of the basic invoice model (identification of the issuer who is responsible for its governance, indications on business functions and/or legal requirements intended to be supported…).
 Invoices that meet the requirements of a CIUS always comply with the basic model.